 A decision to undergo prophylactic bilateral salpingo-oophorectomy is highly personal and complex.
-Therefore, it is advisable for a patient to consult with multiple experts in both genetics and gynecologic oncology who can thoroughly analyze her risk of developing ovarian cancer and help her make informed risk-management decisions that are best-suited for her individual circumstances and lifestyle.
+In some patients, it might be acceptable to consider removal of the fallopian tubes alone when childbearing is complete, followed by an oophorectomy at a later age.
+Therefore, it is advisable for a patient to consult with experts in both genetics and gynecologic oncology who can thoroughly analyze her risk of developing ovarian cancer and help her make informed risk-management decisions that are best-suited for her individual circumstances and lifestyle.

 Women who have questions about bilateral salpingo-oophorectomy can turn to Moffitt Cancer Center, where we take a multispecialty approach to ovarian cancer prevention, diagnosis, treatment and support.
 In one location, each patient has access to multiple experts – not just a single physician.
-Our talented tumor board, composed of highly specialized medical professionals, reviews each new patient’s case in detail and then meets weekly to monitor her progress and refine her treatment plan as necessary.
+Our talented tumor board, composed of highly specialized medical professionals, reviews complicated patient cases in detail and then meets weekly to monitor her progress and refine her treatment plan as necessary.